-The ancient temples and monuments of Kathmandu dates back to period when the Lichhavi kings ruled the valley.
-The Mallas, who superseded the Lichhavi, however were the ones who are credited for promoting arts in Nepal.
-During their reign, the Malla kings built palaces, temple, monument and plazas.
+The ancient temples and monuments of Kathmandu date back to the period when the Lichhavi kings ruled the valley.
+The Mallas, who superseded the Lichhavi, however, were the ones who are credited for promoting arts in Nepal.
+During their reign, the Malla kings built palaces, temples, monuments, and plazas.
 These temples and palaces were influenced by various designs like pagoda, Shikhara and Stupa style.
 Each design had distinct features and they also held unique cultural and religious significance.
-The pillars walls, doors, windows and cornice bear intricate designs.
+The pillars walls, doors, windows, and cornice bear intricate designs.

-The stone temple dedicated to Lord Krishna situated at the Patan Durbar Square is unmatched for its finest caving in the Lalitpur district.the stone temple built in the Sikhara style of architecture was constructed by the King Siddhi Narasingha Malla in the 17th century.
-The temple has 21 spires and enshrined inside is the idol of lord Krishna.
-Krishna is one of ten Avatars of lord Vishnu and there are ten different Avatars of lord Vishnu surrounding these temples.
-It is believed that worshiping this temple is equivalent of worshiping the entire Hindu gods and goddesses.
-On the first floor of the temple one can see the carved images depicting the events of the Mahabharat and second floor has the carving depicting the Ramayana.
-It is said it took 7 years to constructed the temple out of the different unusual items like legumes, sugar molasses, cotton, sawdust of Sal tree and vermilion power and stones.
+The stone temple dedicated to Lord Krishna situated at the Patan Durbar Square is unmatched for its finest caving in the Lalitpur district.
+The stone temple built in the Sikhara style of architecture was constructed by King Siddhi Narasingha Malla in the 17th century.
+The temple has 21 spires and enshrined inside is the idol of Lord Krishna.
+Krishna is one of ten Avatars of Lord Vishnu and there are ten different Avatars of lord Vishnu surrounding these temples.
+It is believed that worshiping this temple is equivalent to worshiping the entire Hindu gods and goddesses.
+On the first floor of the temple, one can see the carved images depicting the events of the Mahabharat and the second floor has the carving depicting the Ramayana.
+It is said it took 7 years to construct the temple out of the different unusual items like legumes, sugar molasses, cotton, sawdust of Sal tree and vermilion powder and stones.
 In front of this temple, there is the statue of Garuda, the mount of Vishnu, kneeling with folded arms atop of a pillar facing the temple and on the back of the statue of Garuda is Kothihom Mandap.
-Non Hindus are prohibited from entering the temple.
-Every year, huge number of worshipers throng the temple during the festival of Krishnasthami, Krishna’s birthday held in august/September (Bhadra).
+Non-Hindus are prohibited from entering the temple.
+Every year, a huge number of worshipers throng the temple during the festival of Krishnasthami, Krishna’s birthday held in august/September (Bhadra).

 Inside the courtyard of Keshav Narayan Chowk is a door leading to the Patan Museum.
-It is one of the finest museums displaying a collection of work of arts from the ancient period.
+It is one of the finest museums displaying a collection of works of arts from the ancient period.
 This museum served as the palace of King Siddhi Narsingh Malla in the 17th century.
 The museum has numerous stone and metal artifacts along with paintings and inscriptions dating back to the Lichhavi period.
-The object art of this museum is a 17th century throne of King Shree Niwas Malla.
-The museum gives an excellent introduction to Nepal’s Hindu and Buddhist iconography, arts and craftsmanship.
+The object art of this museum is a 17th-century throne of King Shree Niwas Malla.
+The museum gives an excellent introduction to Nepal’s Hindu and Buddhist iconography, arts, and craftsmanship.
 The Gallery H inside the museum has a display of antique photos of Lalitpur and Kathmandu cities.

 In Lalitpur district, there are five historical Stupas built by the great Indian emperor Ashoka during his pilgrimage to Nepal to spread the message and wisdom of Buddha.
 These Stupas are located at Yampu Thur on the way to Sankhamul; Lagankhel; Gwarko Teta and Pulchowk and Pim Baha.
 Three Ashoka Stupas in Lagankhel, Gwarko Teta and Pulchowk are made out of mud, whereas the remaining two Stupas are made out of cement inspired by the design of Swayambhunatha Stupa.

 Rato (red) Machhindranath Temple is located in the middle of the courtyard of Tabaha which is 200 meters west from the Mananath Temple.
 This temple is constructed in a three-storied pagoda style with metal roofing.
-The entrance to the temple holds ten stone columns of different gods, goddesses and animals.
-In Newari dialect, the deity is also known as Bunga Deow.
-Rato Machhindranath is regarded as the god of prosperity, rain and harvest.
-The two-month long chariot festival of Rato Machhindranath also starts from this temple.
+The entrance to the temple holds ten stone columns of different gods, goddesses, and animals.
+In the Newari dialect, the deity is also known as Bunga Deow.
+Rato Machhindranath is regarded as the god of prosperity, rain, and harvest.
+The two-month-long chariot festival of Rato Machhindranath also starts from this temple.
 The Rato Machhindranath idol is transferred to Bungmati every six months.